mouryaabhay/BSc.CS-C-Programming-Assignments/README.md

 # C Programming Assignment
-> This repo inlcude all of the C programmes of 2nd Semester.
+**All of the C programming assignments finished during the second semester are collected in this repository.**